Back to Library

 - Have both a definite shape and volume.

-- Particles are tightly packed together and have little freedom of movement.
+- Particles are tightly packed together and have very little freedom of movement (vibrate in place).

-- Can only change shape through melting or sublimation.
+- Can only change shape through melting, sublimation (transition directly from solid to gas), or external force.

 Main Differences: